Depth-Semantic-Aware-Image-Generation/Kaggle_Happywhale-Whale-and-Dolphin-Identification/README.md

    - Remove the top layers and add custom layers for classification.

 3. **Training the Model**:
-   - Train the model on TPU using Adam optimizer and ArcFace loss.
+   - Train the model on TPU using Adam optimizer and "ArcFace loss".
    - Evaluate the model's performance on validation data.

 4. **Prediction with KNN**:
    - Extract features from test images using the trained EfficientNet model.
-   - Train a KNN model on the training features and predict test features' categories.
+   - Train a "KNN model" on the training features and predict test features' categories.

 5. **Evaluation and Submission**:
    - Assess model performance on validation data.